BusKill/buskill-app/README.md

 1. Fork this repo
 2. Edit [src/main.py](/src/main.py) as needed
 3. Add any required python modules to [requirements.txt](/requirements.txt)
-4. Go to Settings -> CI/CD and make sure that you have defined a "General pipeline."
-The default settings should be fine.

-When you push git commits to gitlab on master, gitlab will automatically spin up containers in GCP and build your application's executables for all target platforms.
+When you push git commits to github on master, github will automatically spin up containers in the cloud and build your application's executables for all target platforms.

 # TODO

-1. Figure out how to build a Mac release on gitlab shared runners in GCP (vagrant with libvirt?)
+1. Finish migration from gitlab to github (get workflows working for linux & mac builds)
+2. Add CI workflow for building MacOS binaries

 # License